FrankMartinuz/2020_5BI_team1_Liboni/docs/Architecture_Coding_Design.md

 #	Introduction

-**Server**
+**Server and Client**

-This document describes the architecture and design for the ServerChat application being developed for De Carli Lorenzo.
+This document describes the architecture and design for the ServerClientChat application being developed for De Carli Lorenzo.

 With this server every group's member can chat with another classmate.
 The advantage of this system is that it's more secure because it's working only on the LAN

-The purpose of this document is to describe the architecture and design of the ServerChat application in a way that addresses the interests and concerns of all major stakeholders.
+The purpose of this document is to describe the architecture and design of the ServerClientChat application in a way that addresses the interests and concerns of all major stakeholders.
 For this application the major stakeholders are:

 •	Users and the customer – they want assurances that the server will provide a service simple but that it works well for resttrict use that it will have
 •	Developers – they want an architecture that will minimize complexity and development effort.